3.3 Variables

 on the screen.

 A string is composed of individual characters (d’ooh!).
-An individual character (type ::Char) is enclosed between single quotation marks, e.g. 'a', 'b', 'c', …, 'z' (also uppercase) are individual characters.
-So whenever you want to type a single character you got a choice, either use 'a' (single Char) or "a" (String composed of one Char).
+An individual character (type ::Char) is enclosed between single quotation marks.
+For instance, 'a', 'b', 'c', …, 'z' (also uppercase) are all individual characters.
+Whenever you want to type a single character you got a choice, either use 'a' (single Char) or "a" (String composed of one Char).
 But when typing two or more characters that are ‘glued’ together you must use double quotations ("ab").
 In the rest of the book we will focus mostly on strings, still, a bit more knowledge never hurt anyone (or did it?).
 In Solution to exercise 5 from Section 5.8.5, we will see how to easily generate a complete alphabet (or a part of it, if you ever need one) with Chars.
 If you want to know more about the Strings and Chars just click the links to the docs that are to be found in this sentence.

 # && returns true only if both values are true